On this day last year in Viana Spain, I took what I thought to be my last breath.

 He asked if I was alright?

 Surprised he spoke English, I paused.
 He asked again.
-I showed him my hands and legs and said I thought I was dying.
+I showed him my hands and legs and said..
+I think I am dying.

 He told me he was a medic in Ireland.
-Then immediately gave me antibiotics and steroids that he had brought on his journey with him.
+Then immediately ran to get me antibiotics and steroids that he had brought on his journey with him.

 I am sad that I was too ill to get name of the man who saved my life.
 But I think in the not knowing, no future contact.
 Just the miracle memory.
 There is Grace.